-Recently, CBD has caught a lot of attention after the US government has approved the farm bill 2018 which allows for the use of cannabis products with only major stipulation: the CBD product cannot contain more than 0.3 percent of THC, thus cannot get the user “high”.
-This has opened gates to extensive medical research and a major increase of use of CBD for medical conditions.
+Recently CBD has caught a lot of attention, after the US government approved the Farm Bill 2018, which allows for the use of cannabis products with only one major stipulation: the CBD product cannot contain more than 0.3 percent of THC, and thus cannot get the user "high."
+This has opened gates to extensive medical research and a major increase in use of CBD for medical conditions.

 Why You Feel Tired After a Workout

 The muscles undergo a lot of strain during extensive workouts.
-The friction between the individual muscle fibers and the bearing of weight or force during a workout causes microscopic damage to the muscle tissue.
+The friction between the individual muscle fibers and the bearing of weight or force during a workout causes microscopic damage to muscle tissue.
 No matter how strong your muscles are, a heavy workout can still leave your body sore.
-This results in a condition called Delayed Onset Muscle Soreness (DOMS) which, as previously thought, is not due to the accumulation of lactic acid in muscles.
+This results in a condition called Delayed Onset Muscle Soreness (DOMS), which is not, as previously thought, due to the accumulation of lactic acid in muscles.

 CBD oil has been well known for its anti-inflammatory and analgesic properties.
-The inflammation that sets in after the microscopic injury to muscle fibers not only hampers the repair process but also delays the recovery.
+The inflammation that sets in after microscopic injury to muscle fibers not only hampers the repair process but also delays recovery.
 The ingestion or application of CBD soothes the inflammation and accelerates the repair process.
-The subsiding inflammation at the site of muscle damage decreases the amount to prostaglandins - chemicals that activate pain receptors - which contributes to the pain-relieving properties of CBD oil.
+The subsiding inflammation at the site of muscle damage decreases the amount to prostaglandins (chemicals that activate pain receptors) which contributes to the pain-relieving properties of CBD oil.
 CBD significantly reduces the level of inflammatory cytokines and other immune products that promote the process of inflammation.

-CBD also promotes sleep that helps the body heal faster.
+CBD also promotes sleep, which helps the body heal faster.
 By binding to the receptors of the endocannabinoid system, it helps relieve stress and anxiety leading to a deeper, higher quality sleep.

-All these effects lead to the faster healing process and provide a morning energy boost that eventually aids in doing heavy workouts or other physically demanding daily work, tirelessly!
+All these effects lead to a faster healing process and provide a morning energy boost that eventually aids in doing heavy workouts or other physically demanding daily work, tirelessly!